FESTIVAL GUESTS

 Suga Pop is a key global contributor, recognized for playing a major role in teaching West Coast Funk Styles to NYC and subsequently teaching Breaking to LA in the 80s.

 Suga Pop toured and appeared with music royalty, including Michael Jackson, James Brown, Lionel Richie, Janet Jackson and Sheila E in the 80s and 90s.
 He’s featured in seminal music videos like "Thriller," "Beat It" and "That's The Way Love Goes."
-He was also on stage for Herbie Hancock's performance of "Rockit" at the 1984 Grammy Awards.
+He was also on stage for Herbie Hancock's performance of "Rockit" at the 1984 Grammy Awards and was also featured in the 2026 film, “Michael.”

 Beyond dance, he ventured into music collaboration and production, having played live with acts like A Tribe Called Quest, De La Soul, Amp Fiddler, Cypress Hill, Brand Nubian, LL Cool J, Third Bass and the Boo-Yaa T.R.I.B.E.

-Suga Pop will be judging the Popping & Locking categories.
+Suga Pop judged the Popping & Locking categories in 2025.

 DJUNGLE